 Yes, using airplane mode will speed up the charging process.
-This is because the cellular, Bluetooth, and Wi-Fi features consume the battery in the background, but when the airplane mode is on, those features are deactivated, resulting in the phone charging more quickly.
+This is because the cellular, Bluetooth, and Wi-Fi features consume the phone’s battery in the background, but when airplane mode turns on, those features are deactivated, resulting in the phone charging more quickly.

 In addition, it’s worth noting that if you have a poor cellular connection and are too far away from a cell tower, the cellular feature will send and receive too many signals to maintain the connection, resulting in further battery loss.
 As a result, if you’re driving a car and traveling in the middle of nowhere and charging your phone with a power bank or car charger, enabling airplane mode can significantly speed up charging.

-Is it good to charge your phone on airplane mode?
+Is it good to charge your phone in airplane mode?

 Yes.
 Apart from the fact that charging the phone while in airplane mode has no negative consequences, there are numerous hidden perks.
 Given that we all want a fully charged phone when we wake up, we charge it overnight and keep it near our pillows so we can hear the alarm when it rings.
 While you are probably aware that overnight charging can result in battery degradation, there is more to it than that.

 When you switch off your phone, the signals are no longer sent or received, and there is no radiation surrounding the phone, which is beneficial to our health.
 Unfortunately, most people feel that turning the phone off and on again is annoying and avoid doing so.
 In this situation, the airplane mode comes into play.
 You can achieve the same result by simply activating the airplane mode on your phone, which will protect you from harmful radiation.
 Additionally, the mobile phone alarm clock can be used after enabling this feature.